Los Angeles is known as a city of drivers, but tens of thousands of LA residents rely on public transportation.

 Naturally occurring methane in the ground had to be vented from the stations and the adjoining tunnels, especially during hours when the piston action of moving trains would be absent.
 The ventilation system would have to meet the requirements of National Fire Protection Association Standard 130 (NFPA 130) and the California Building Code and Los Angeles County’s own Design Criteria.

-In 2005, we were retained by the Los Angeles County Metropolitan Transportation Authority as a subconsultant to the design-build contractor.
+We were retained by the Los Angeles County Metropolitan Transportation Authority as a subconsultant to the design-build contractor.
 We provided analysis, design, and testing services for the ventilation systems at the Mariachi Plaza and Soto stations, and for two miles of twin bore tunnels.
 We designed the ventilation system to control smoke and heat from a fully engulfed train car fire.

 The ventilation at each of the stations is provided by four reversible seven-foot-diameter axial fans that are remotely operated from the Rail Operations Control Center.
 Four reversible jet fans at the east and west tunnel portals provide additional smoke control.